laravel/docs/logging.md

     Log::info('User failed to login.', ['id' => $user->id]);

-Occasionally, you may wish to specify some contextual information that should be included with all subsequent log entries.
+Occasionally, you may wish to specify some contextual information that should be included with all subsequent log entries in a particular channel.
 For example, you may wish to log a request ID that is associated with each incoming request to your application.
 To accomplish this, you may call the `Log` facade's `withContext` method:

     <?php